tef/clgi/README.md

 # clgi: A commandline toolkit for python

-This is demo code extracted from a larger project.
+Please Note: This is demo code extracted from a larger project.

+## The big idea

 `clgi` is an attempt to write command line applications a little bit more like a webapp.

 ## Overview

-Instead of something like `argparse` or `optparse`, you define your application in terms of routes and commands:
+Instead of something like `argparse` or `optparse`, you define your application in terms of routes and commands.

+Here's a very small hello world app:

 ```
 import clgi